What is atrial fibrillation?

 In effect, what is optimal for atrial fibrillation is not drugs or surgery.
 It is heart-health lifestyle education, the kind of education that has been taught by the physicians, registered dietitians, exercise experts, and behavorial psychologists at the Pritikin health and weight-loss resort in Miami for more than 40 years.

-Observes Jay Kenney, PhD, RD, educator and nutrition research specialist at Pritikin since 1985: “Most of the millions of Americans with Afib would benefit greatly from coming to Pritikin.”
+Observes Kimberly Gomer, educator and Director of Nutrition at the Pritikin Center: “Most of the millions of Americans with Afib would benefit greatly from coming to Pritikin.”

 Lifestyle changes | Not only better but safer